Cal-Poly-Pomona-Autonomous-Vehicle-Lab/avlteam.github.io/README.md

 ---

-Built with ❤️ for AVL at Cal Poly Pomona
+Built with for AVL at Cal Poly Pomona... and ryan